 In the world of sewing, measurements are listed as WIDTH by LENGTH by DEPTH.
 You must know the WIDTH of the fabric before you can determine the LENGTH to buy.
 The words LENGTH and HEIGHT can be interchangeable, so “height” will be used.

 The following instructions are the basics of pattern making.
 Since it is a flat bag, you can do the steps in your head as you read.
 Handles will not be discussed as there are just too many different types.
-Placement of the handles will be marked.
+The placement of the handles will be marked.

 HOW TO MAKE YOUR OWN PATTERNS